omsrivastava/node-js-todo-list/README.md

-# node-js-playlist
+# node-js-todo-list
-A sample node.js playlist application
+A sample node.js todo application

 ## 1. To setup project in local system
 * Clone the project using git or download and extract into a folder